sashwattanay/Round_celestial_bodies/README.md

 # round_celestial_bodies
-Mathematica code to underdstand why planets and stars are spherical in shape
+Mathematica code to understand why planets and stars are spherical in shape